svijaykoushik/curve2code/CONTRIBUTING.md

 ## Submitting changes

-You can submit bug fixes and enhancements to the project by creating a "Pull request".
+You can submit bug fixes and enhancements to the project by

+* cloning the project
+* Make your change(s).
+* Propose your change(s) by creating a "Pull Request".

 ### Before you start